 Encouraging students to partner with researchers in campus-wide outreach can significantly strengthen the project's communications.
-Students' participation, from individuals joining an online discussion by using a project-specific hashtag to student groups hosting events for their members, allows students to feel some ownership of the survey, engendering a higher response rate.
+Students' participation, from individuals joining an online discussion by using a project-specific hashtag to student groups hosting events for their members, allows them to feel ownership of the survey, engendering a higher response rate.
 Ultimately, the hope is that students feel personally invested in their campus community and view the survey as an opportunity to influence their environment for the better.
-Further, if students are engaged throughout the campus climate assessment process, including interpretation of the data and development of an action plan, efforts to strengthen campus policies and procedures regarding sexual assault are more likely to be successful.
+Further, if students are engaged throughout the campus climate assessment process, including interpretation of the data and developing an action plan, efforts to strengthen campus policies and procedures regarding sexual violence are more likely to succeed.